R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 How do you know the `EnclaveInstanceInfo` you've got is for the enclave you really intend to interact with?
 In normal client/server programming you connect to a host using some sort of identity, like a domain name or IP address.
 TLS is used to ensure the server that picks up is the rightful owner of the domain name you intended to connect to.
 In enclave programming the location of the enclave might not matter much because the host is untrusted.
-Instead you have to verify *what* is running, rather than *where* it's running.
+Instead, you have to verify *what* is running, rather than *where* it's running.

 !!! note